Victorine Meurent: In fiction

 Meurent's life inspired two historical novels and she appears as a character in several others.

 The Irish writer George Moore included Meurent as a character in his semi-fictional autobiography, Memoirs of My Dead Life (1906).
 Meurent appears in the book as a middle-aged woman, living in a lesbian relationship with a famous courtesan.

 Meurent is the protagonist in two novels.
 She appears as such in both Mademoiselle Victorine: a Novel (2007) by Debra Finerman and A Woman With No Clothes On (2008) by V R Main.

 She appears as a character in a novel by Christopher Moore that is titled Sacré Bleu (2012).

-Another novel that features her is Paris Red by Maureen Gibbon.
+Another novel that features her is Paris Red by Maureen Gibbon (2015).
 It depicts Meurent and her relationship with Manet.
-It was published in 2015.

-The novel Victorine is about Meurent and her journey to become a painter.
-It was published by Drema Drudge in 2020.
+The novel Victorine (2020) by Drema Drudge is about Meurent and her journey to become a painter.

 She is a recurring character in the Hugo Award nominated novelette “Colors of the Immortal Palette” by Caroline M. Yoachim.

 She appears as a forlorn character in the novel by R.w.
 Meek entitled The Dream Collector, Book II “Sabrine & Vincent van Gogh” (2024).

-The main character of Ruth Reichl's 2024 novel The Paris Novel embarks on a search for Meurent's lost paintings in 1980's Paris.
+The main character of Ruth Reichl's 2024 novel The Paris Novel embarks on a search for Meurent's lost paintings in 1980s Paris.

 In film, Meurent is featured as a character in Intimate Lives: The Women of Manet.
 The film also is known as Manet in Love (1998).
 Her character is played by Shelley Phillips.